-Transport of DNase I solution and DNase I reaction buffer is carried out either with or without cooling.
-Upon arrival, both should be stored at -20°C. One should consider to prepare small aliquots, as it is not recommended to repeat thawing and freezing cycles more than 3 times.
+Transport of Lysozyme, DNase I solution and DNase I reaction buffer is carried out either with or without cooling.
+Upon arrival, these should be stored at -20°C. In case of DNase I solution, one should consider to prepare small aliquots, as it is not recommended to repeat thawing and freezing cycles more than 3 times.
 All other components should be stored at room temperature.
 Examine solutions for precipitates before use.
-Any precipitate may be re-dissolved by warming the solution to 37°C followed by cooling to 25°C. Store for up to 2 years.
+Any precipitate may be redissolved by warming the solution to 37°C followed by cooling to 25°C. Store for up to 2 years.